-Candidate Name: Department:

-Candidate Signature: Date of Completion:

-Chief/Training Officer

-Chief/Training Officer: Signature:

-This form may be completed on a computer but must be printed out for the Certification Tester to verify on test day.
-The date of completion must be filled in.
-The signatures of the Chief/Training Officer and the candidate must be original signatures.
-The signatures attest that all skills have been trained on and a complete in-house comprehensive exam was administered and passed.
-Falsification of signatures or any component of this document may result in the revocation, suspension, or denial of certification.

-SECTION RAINING ECORD СОМР IN-HOUSE REHENSIVE E XAMS SKILL DATE INSTRUCTOR DATE INSTRUCTOR PASS Structural Collapse Rescue prerequisites have been met prior to Structural Collapse Technician.
+Candidate Name: Department: Candidate Signature: Date of Completion: Chief/Training Officer: Chief/Training Officer Signature: be filled in. been trained The sig on and natures of the a complete in Chief/T house Training Office comprehensiv er and the exam ed out for the Certification Tester to verify on test day.
+The date of completion must he candidate must be original signatures.
+The signatures attest that all skills have was administered and passed.
+Falsification of signatures or any component of this of certification.
+SECTION TI RAINING ECORD IN-HOUSE REHENSIVE E SECTION DATE INSTRUCTOR DATE INSTRUCTOR PASS SKILL Structural Collapse Rescue prerequisites have been met prior to Structural Collapse Technician.
 6.3.1, 6.3.3, 6.3.4 1.
 Conduct a scene size-up/site survey and Incident Action Plan (IAP) for a heavy construction structural collapse rescue incident (including search parameters, risk-benefit analysis, etc.) 6.3.2, 6.3.3, 6.3.4 2.
 Identify the different types of information that should be recognized during a structure assessment.
 Demonstrate placement of the information in the correct locations on a hazard location marking.
 6.3.3, 6.3.4 3.
 Create and implement an Incident Action Plan (IAP) for a heavy construction structural collapse rescue incident.
 6.3.11 4.
 Demonstrate procedures for servicing a rotary saw, replacing the blade, and making it ready for service.
-6.3.9, 6.3.10, 6.3.11 Demonstrate the following concrete breaching techniques: 6.3.9, 6.3.10 5.
+6.3.9, 6.3.10, 6.3.11 5.
+Demonstrate the following concrete breaching techniques: a.
+Clean vertical breach b.
+Clean horizontal breach c.
+Dirty horizontal breach d.
+Dirty vertical breach e.
+Vertical stitch cut 6.3.9, 6.3.10 6.
 Demonstrate a vertical lift and horizontal movement of a concrete slab, with stabilization procedures.
 Select the appropriate equipment (based on availability).
-6.3.14 6.
+6.3.14 7.
 Demonstrate a cutting/breaching through structural steel using appropriate torch tools and techniques.
-6.3.6, 6.3.13 7.
+6.3.6, 6.3.13 8.
 Demonstrate the construction of a Raker system using one 45° or 60° solid sole and one 45° or 60° split sole Raker system, which must be appropriately laced together.

-6.3.6, 6.3.13 8.
-Demonstrate the construction of a 2-Post Vertical Shore system and evaluate structural stability hazards and structural load calculations.
+6.3.6, 6.3.13 Demonstrate the construction of a 2-Post Vertical Shore system and evaluate structural stability hazards and structural load calculations.
 Demonstrate the process to construct a laced post shoring system.
 Follow Field Operating Guide (FOG) skill steps.
-6.3.6, 6.3.13 9.
-Demonstrate the construction of a type-2 sloped floor shore system.
+6.3.6, 6.3.13 Demonstrate the construction of a type-2 sloped floor shore system.
 Verbalize initial spot shoring.
 Follow Field Operating Guide (FOG) skill steps.
-6.3.6, 6.3.12, 6.3.13 10.
-Construct a slopped cribbing system (i.e., floor, roof, etc.), following US&R Field Operating Guide (FOG) skill steps.
+6.3.6, 6.3.12, 6.3.13 Construct a slopped cribbing system (i.e., floor, roof, etc.), following US&amp;R Field Operating Guide (FOG) skill steps.
 Crib a sloped floor.
-6.3.2, 6.3.5, 6.3.7, 6.3.8 11.
+6.3.2, 6.3.5, 6.3.7, 6.3.8 12.
 Demonstrate the ability to search, locate, disentangle, rescue and transport a victim, using appropriate transport techniques, while preventing further injuries.
 Conduct proper medical assessment and apply interventions as needed.
-6.3.15 12.
+6.3.15 13.
 Demonstrate the proper rigging techniques to safely move heavy objects using heavy equipment.
 Appropriately use radio and hand signals to coordinate operation.
 EVOLUTION Demonstrate technician-level skills for a heavy construction structural collapse rescue